-With a history that dates back to 1832, Longines is one of the world’s oldest luxury watch manufacturers that is still in operation today.
+With a history that dates back to 1832, the Swiss-made Longines watches is one of the world’s oldest luxury watch manufacturers that is still in operation today.
 A constant presence within the world of sports, Longines is the Official Timekeeper of the Kentucky Derby and other high-profile events each year, including competitions in equestrian, racing, and alpine skiing.

 Today, Longines is one of only a handful of Swiss luxury watch brands that could truly be considered a household name.
 However, all stories have to start somewhere, and for Longines, its history begins in the mountains of Saint-Imier, Switzerland nearly two hundred years ago.